-The interim condensed consolidated financial statements and related notes presented have been prepared by Kadant Inc. (also referred to in this document as "we," "Kadant," "the Company," or "the Registrant"), are unaudited, and, in the opinion of management, reflect all adjustments of a normal recurring nature consessary for a fair statement of the Company's financial position at July 2, 2011, and its results of operations for the three and six month periods ended July 2, 2011 and July 3, 2010, and cash flows for the six month periods ended July 2, 2011 and July 3, 2010.
+The interim condensed consolidated financial statements and related notes presented have been prepared by Kadant Inc. (also referred to in this document as "we," "Kadant," "the Company," or "the Registrant"), are unaudited, and, in the opinion of management, reflect all adjustments of a normal recurring nature necessary for a fair statement of the Company's financial position at October 1, 2011, and its results of operations for the three- and nine-month periods ended October 1, 2011 and October 2, 2010, and cash flows for the nine-month periods ended October 1, 2011 and October 2, 2010.
 Interim results are not necessarily indicative of results for a full year.

 The condensed consolidated balance sheet presented as of January 1, 2011, has been derived from the consolidated financial statements that have been audited by the Company's independent registered public accounting firm.
 The condensed consolidated financial statements and related notes are presented as permitted by Form 10-Q and do not contain certain information included in the annual consolidated financial statements and related notes of the Company.
-The condensed consolidated financial statements and notes included herein should be read in conjunction with the consolidated financial statements and related notes included in the Company's Annual Report on Form 10-K for the fiscal year ended January 1, 2011, filed with the Securities and Exchange Commission.
+The condensed consolidated financial statements and related notes included in the Company's Annual Report on Form 10-K for the fiscal year ended January 1, 2011, filed with the Securities and Exchange Commission.